 In addition to anonymisation, pseudonymisation and encryption, there are a host of other organisational and technical security measures to mitigate the risks involved:

-- storage of data files or documents on the University network drives or centrally offered storage options
+- storage of data files or documents on the University network drives or centrally offered storage options;

-- two-factor authentication to protect accounts
+- multi-factor authentication (MFA) to protect accounts;

-- use of secure procedures for destroying data
+- using secure procedures for destroying data;

 For more information and tips on how to handle your data safely, see the page about datasecurity.